apache/nuttx/configs/pic32-starterkit/README.txt

 MEB Connector
 =============

-The following table summarizes how the pins brought the the MEB through the J2 on the Ethernet Starter Kit are mapped.
+The following table summarizes how the pins brought the MEB through the J2 on the Ethernet Starter Kit are mapped.
 This connect is J2 on the Ethernet Starter Kit and J3 on the MEB.